Summary Points

 Challenges in the Charge Capture Process

-Research has already determined the inefficiency of traditional paper charting is high compared with electronic medical records or electronic health records systems.
-According to a 2019 article in Healthcare Finance, 27% of healthcare organizations still use a paper charge capture system.
-Rounding Physicians who continue to take notes or capture charges, and diagnoses through index cards or hospital printouts, have resulted in ineffective billing or coding procedures.
-The common challenges with traditional paperwork include:
+Research shows traditional paper charting is highly inefficient compared to electronic medical or health records.
+Despite this, 27% of healthcare organizations still use paper charge capture systems according to a 2019 Healthcare Finance article.
+Physicians relying on index cards or hospital printouts for notes and charges face ineffective billing and coding procedures.
+Common challenges with traditional paperwork include:

 ICD-10 Code Inaccurate Diagnosis